 - Many churches have special cremation memorial gardens where the ashes of the deceased can be scattered.
 If your loved one had a special church they liked to attend, you might want to inquire there.
 If there is no memorial garden, you could consider scattering the ashes around the base of a favorite tree, in a flower garden, or along a pathway.

 One of the most popular choices is a scattering at sea.
 This is especially relevant if your loved one felt close to the water.
 But here again, there are guidelines to follow.
 Each state has its own rules about how far out you need for be from shore.
 But what is more beautiful than scattering ashes at sunrise or sunset?

-There are two types of scatterings at sea, if you are working with Legacy Cremation Services:
+There are two types of scatterings at sea, when you are working with Legacy:

-- Unattended: Legacy will respectfully conduct a sea scattering service, and your attendance is not required.
+- Unattended: A Legacy cremation staff member will respectfully conduct a sea scattering service, and your attendance is not required.
 Following the scattering, we will place flowers on the water to mark the spot.
 We record the exact longitude and latitude coordinates which are provided to you in the form of a certificate suitable for framing.
 The family does not attend this placement.

 The “green” case for scattering ashes:

-- No embalming is required, so no chemicals are added to the ground or water supply, helping to preserve the earth for future generation.
+- No embalming is required, so no chemicals are added to the ground or water supply, helping to preserve the earth for future generations.

-Cremation is perfect for all races, creeds, religions and ethnicities.
+Purchasing a cremation package is perfect for all races, creeds, religions and ethnic groups.
 The United States of America has a rich history that honors people of all cultures and backgrounds.
 Choosing cremation does not eliminate any of the family’s requirements.
-Legacy Cremation Services, serving families in Tulsa, OK, has experience satisfying the specific requests of all cultural traditions.
-We will help you create a package that respects your particular wishes and we will carry out each detail with complete care.
+Legacy cremation professionals have decades of experience satisfying the specific requests of all cultural traditions.
+We will help you create a cremation package that respects your particular wishes and we will carry out each detail with complete care.

 When the environment is important to you, discuss cremation options with a representative from Legacy Cremation Services: